gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 # Docker Build Environment
 ## Goal
-Fast, repeatable builds that just work.
+Fast, repeatable builds that just work for every developer and continuous integration machine.

 ## Terminology
-- target - Corresponds to a folder in the GaiaPlatform git repo.
-Usually has a CMakeLists.txt file that builds some output that we depend upon.
+- target - Specifically a folder in the GaiaPlatform git repo.
+Contains files like CMakeLists.txt, \*requirements\*.txt, and build.sh such that we can build some output that another target may depend upon.
 - dockerfile - A file with instructions to build a docker image.
 In our case, contains the sequence of commands that installs dependencies and build one of our targets.
 - image - A docker image.
 The output of the `docker build` command.
 It can serve as the base